The Best Podcast Accessories [2025]

 You can record four people simultaneously, connect your Apple iPhone or any smartphone via Bluetooth or TRRS cable, record a Skype interview, and add pre-loaded sound effects.
 You can also record multitrack directly to an SD card or into editing software like Audacity or GarageBand.

-If you are a podcaster that would prefer to skip post-production, the Rodecaster Pro is the all-in-one podcast studio you've been looking for.
+If you are a podcaster who would prefer to skip post-production, the Rodecaster Pro II is the all-in-one podcast studio you've been looking for.

 If you’re freaked out by the price tag, don’t worry.
 A mixer is probably overkill for what you need to record multiple people in an interview or roundtable-style podcast, and one of these next solutions will meet your needs.